SoftwareAG/webmethods-api-gateway/apigatewayservices/postmancollections/Readme.md

-This Postman collection offers you the sample payloads required for REST APIs supported by API Gateway under different sections.
+#### This Postman collection offers you the sample payloads required for REST APIs supported by API Gateway under different sections.

-This collection covers:
+##### This collection covers:

 1. APIs - Includes the sample request and response payloads for REST APIs.
-2. Usecases - Includes the postman runner collection that helps you to achieve different use cases.
+2. Use cases - Includes the postman runner collection that helps you to achieve different use cases.

-APIs
+##### APIs

 The APIs folder includes the following services:

-Administration Service
+1. Administration Service
-Alias Management
+2. Alias Management
-Application Management
+3. Application Management
-Approval Management
+4. Approval Management
-Archive Service
+5. Archive Service
-Document Management Service
+6. Document Management Service
-Package and Plan Management
+7. Package and Plan Management
-Policy Management
+8. Policy Management
-Promotion Management
+9. Promotion Management
-Search Service
+10. Search Service
-Server Information
+11. Server Information
-Service Management
+12. Service Management
-Transaction Data Service
+13. Transaction Data Service
-User Management
+14. User Management

-Usecases
+##### Use cases

-The Usecases folder includes the following:
+The Use cases folder includes the following:

-API Application association
+1. API Application association
-API with Custom Extension
+2. API with Custom Extension
-API with Scope Policy
+3. API with Scope Policy

+In this postman collections one can find the different types of sample request payloads required to manage the configuration details.
+For example, API Gateway has multiple policies and policy actions.
+Policy Management postman collections the request payload to create all types of policies and policy actions.
+Like wise we have other management services.

+> APIGatewayServices.json

+All the APIs and Use cases are available as a single postman collection.